heapwolf/paramify/README.md

 # SYNOPSIS
-Parses tokens out of urls and returns an object with their values
+Parses urls so you can "route"

 # MOTIVATION
 For when you want url parameters but not a big bloated router